Tenmazzz/Tenmazzz/README.md

 ### Hey there

 I'm Rayan, a full-stack developer based in France.
-I mostly work on backend and infrastructure : Python, FastAPI, Laravel, PostgreSQL, Docker.
-At Free Iliad, I work on projects using Docker, GitLab CI/CD, and Vue.js.
+I'm passionate about LLMs, currently experimenting with LangGraph and building small agent workflows on the side.
+At Free Iliad, I work on REST APIs with FastAPI and Laravel, and set up the Docker infrastructure and GitLab CI/CD pipeline.
+Frontend side, the projects use Vue.js and PostgreSQL for storage.
 Starting an MSc in Artificial Intelligence at Epitech this fall.

-Open to a work-study program (alternance) in AI starting October 2026.
+Starting an MSc in Artificial Intelligence at Epitech this fall, and open to a work-study program (alternance) from October 2026.

 ---